Information for Visitors and Newcomers

 Just inside the back of the Sanctuary, there is a small table behind the last pew with a book for those attending the service to write down their Joys or Sorrows.
 These will be read out loud during the service, so please use discretion regarding private and personal matters.

-Although children are welcome in the Sanctuary during services, we do have a nursery for very young children and age-appropriate religious education classes for older children.
-Pre-school and school-age children usually stay in the sanctuary with their parents/guardians for about the first 15 minutes of the service.
-After that, they go downstairs for the Religious Education classes.
-If your children are visiting a Religious Education class, please complete a visitor’s form – they are available at the welcome table before you enter the sanctuary or downstairs at the welcome table.
-Click here for more information about the Religious Education programs.
+Although children are welcome in the Sanctuary during services, we do have a nursery for very young children and age-appropriate Faith Development classes for older children.
+Preschool and school-age children usually stay in the Sanctuary with their parents/guardians for about the first 15 minutes of the service.
+After that, they go downstairs for Faith Development classes.
+If your children are visiting a Faith Development class, please accompany them to their classroom and complete a visitor’s form.
+Click here for more information about Faith Development programs.

 Meet a Member and Have Some Coffee!